quietui/quiet/docs/docs/components/infinite-scroll.md

 To reenable loading, append additional items to the container or perform any DOM action that results in a `slotchange`.

 :::info
-When the initial items don't cause the container to scroll, the `quiet-load-more` event will be dispatched immediately to request more items.
-This behavior allows the entire feed to be loaded, regardless of screen size.
+When the container is empty initially or if the items don't cause the container to scroll, the `quiet-load-more` event will be dispatched immediately to request more items.
+This behavior allows the entire feed to load, regardless of content or screen size.
 :::